docsforadobe/premiere-scripting-guide/docs/collection/trackitemcollection.md

 The TrackItemCollection object represents a collection of [TrackItem objects](../item/trackitem.md) on a track.

+!!! info
-> TrackItemCollection is a subclass of [Collection object](collection.md).
+    TrackItemCollection is a subclass of [Collection object](collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with TrackItemCollection.

 ---